stevieb9/berrybrew/doc/Configure instance directory.md

 incomplete, and `PATH` and other things don't get properly reset yet.
 If you choose to ignore this, follow this procedure:

-- create a new directory in the file system to house the Perl instances
+- Create a new directory in the file system to house the Perl instances

-- run `berrybrew options instance_dir PATH`, where `PATH` is the full path to the directory you'd like to store Perls in
+- Run `berrybrew options instance_dir PATH`, where `PATH` is the full path to the directory you'd like to store Perls in

-- run `berrybrew options temp_dir PATH`, where `PATH` is the full path to the temporary storage area.
+- Run `berrybrew options temp_dir PATH`, where `PATH` is the full path to the temporary storage area.
 Typically, this is a directory inside of the `root_dir` you set above

-- run `berrybrew off`, to flush the `PATH` environment variables
+- Run `berrybrew off`, to flush the `PATH` environment variables

-- move all Perl installations from the old path to the new one
+- Move all Perl installations from the old path to the new one

-- remove the old directory
+- Remove the old directory

-- run `berrybrew switch $version` to set things back up
+- Run `berrybrew switch $version` to set things back up

+&copy; 2016-2023 by Steve Bertrand